ahmdx/Robin/README.md

 Robin.settings.forceRefresh()
 ```

-> watchOS versions prior to version 7.0 do not support automatic settings refresh.
+> Robin on watchOS does not support automatic settings refresh.

 ### Notifications